cybernishman/C.A.B/README.md

 ## **LinkedIn Showcase**

 C.A.B. is more than just a bot—it’s a step towards making workplaces safer, one Slack message at a time.
-Explore the full project here: [Your GitHub Repo Link](https://github.com/cybernishman/C.A.B).
+Explore the full project here: [GitHub Repo Link](https://github.com/cybernishman/C.A.B).

 ---